A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Methodology

-\\ The POD can be applied to both the time domain in time-dependent problems, or to the parameter domain in parametric flow problems, in both cases, the method remains the same and the snapshots are sampled in either time or parameter space.
+The POD can be applied to both the time domain in time-dependent problems or the parameter domain in parametric flow problems; in both cases, the method remains the same, and the snapshots are sampled in either time or parameter space.

-An obvious consequence of taking the reduced $r$ modes is the subsequent lost 'energy' of the $n-r$ modes neglected for modelling efficiency.
-This comes in the form of reconstruction error in the geometrical shape of the POD results; in the flow or moving object geometry.
-Taking a sufficiently large number of modes reconciles these errors and will be observable in the test cases of \S\ref{Applications}.
+An obvious consequence of taking the reduced $N_r$ modes is the subsequent lost 'energy' of the $n-N_r$ modes, resulting in a \textit{reconstruction} error of the flow or moving object geometry.
+Taking a sufficiently large number of modes reconciles these errors but, as seen in the test cases of \cref{Applications}, this highly depends on the pre-processing and transformations done on the original snapshots.